Neighbourhood shopping centres in Montreal: Centre Terrarium

 In October 1983, Kmart announced that it would close all of its stores in the Montreal area for January 28, 1984 including Ponte-Claire's.
-In April 1984, it was reported that a Zellers department store would "open shortly in a location vacated by a competitor in the Montreal suburb of Pointe Claire".
-The opened Zellers happened on October 31, 1984.
+In April 1984, it was reported that a Zellers department store would "open shortly in a location vacated by a competitor in the Montreal suburb of Pointe-Claire".
+On October 31, 1984, the Zellers store opened.
 It was the first Zellers store to sell fur coats.
 In August 2000, the store was enlarged from 66,000 square feet to 110,000 square feet.

-When it was an indoor shopping mall, most stores, such as Domino's Pizza and CIBC were moved to Complexe Pointe-Claire) or other nearby locations.
-Other tenants such as Famous Players, L'Ile du Dollar, Coiffure Maxicolor and Talons were closed in the indoor mall.
+When it was an indoor shopping mall, most stores, such as Domino's Pizza and CIBC were moved to Complexe Pointe-Claire or other nearby locations.
+Other tenants such as Famous Players, L'Île du Dollar, Coiffure Maxicolor and Talons were closed in the indoor mall.

 Around 2010, Bernard Trottier Sports closed down, and Dollarama took its vacant space the following year.
 The Zellers store closed in 2013 and Target took over its space.
 The Target store closed in 2015, and Walmart took over its space in 2016.

+In October 2024, Addison Electronique took over the space previously used by Baron Sports.